Pandoa/mobileauth/getstarted.md

 the provider's developer portal for an application.
 1. `Response Code`, is usually `code`.
 2. `Client ID`, a unique ID for your app.
 3. `Client Secret`, not always needed.
 As mobile devices aren't secure, the `Client Secret` is not secret.
 It is called a [Public OAuth Client](https://oauth.net/2/client-types/).
-Not that providers that have specific configuration for mobile don't request it.
+Note that providers that have specific configuration for mobile don't request it.
 4. `Scope`, for the scopes you want to obtain from the provider.
 5. `Redirect URL`, in the case of mobile auth, it is most commonly a URL scheme redirecting to the application.
 6. `Additional Parameters`, if the provider requires additional data that doesn't follow the OAuth standard.